A Travel Price Comparison for Families, Couples, and Backpackers Bali vs. Amsterdam for Food, Nightlife, Couples, and Backpackers

 A weekend in Bali or Amsterdam?

-You'll find shopping and nightlife around the lush destination of Bali.
+You'll find shopping and nightlife around the frequented destination of Bali.
 Hikers are also drawn to this area.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This island offers a variety of activities to choose from.

 Amsterdam is a fun place to experience.
 If you have a weekend, this is a great place to go.
 The old town is one of the main draws for visitors.
 A weekend is often enough time to do most activities.
 The entire region has so many activities, and you'll want time to do everything.